 The Company commenced a fully disclosed clearing arrangement with RBC Correspondent Services ("RBC") effective November 17, 2017.
 As an inducement to sign this fifteen-year contract the Company received a one-time payment of \$3,000,000.
 This payment is being recognized monthly over the length of the fifteen-year contract as a reduction of clearance expense under Accounting Standards Codification ("ASC") 705-20 "Accounting for Consideration Received from a Vendor".
 The receivable from clearing broker results primarily from commissions, fees and sales credits for customer securities transactions.
-The payable to clearing broker results primarily from the Company's securities owned and is collateralized by the securities owned.
 The receivable and payable have been presented gross on the Statement of Financial Condition.